graceekyim/graceekyim.github.io/about.md

 title: About
 ---

-Welcome to my site!
+Approximately one year ago, I enrolled in a course in computer programming that introduced me to the world of object oriented programming.
+The course covered the fundamentals of Java and I was fascinated with this new ability I had to build a program using a collection of words and punctuation.
+This fascination triggered my decision to apply to Dev Bootcamp, and my enthusiasm for coding grew exponentially over the course of the 19-week program.
+As a recent graduate of Dev Bootcamp, I am thrilled to finally start my new career as a web developer!

-When I first graduated college, I was eager to start a career in sports administration and I was lucky enough to get a position in soccer events management.
-For almost five years, I traveled extensively, learning the ins and outs of event operations and sales.
-The sports industry was full of perks and I enjoyed all the unique opportunities I was given but I started to realize that it was missing something and started searching for that missing piece.
+I thrive in an environment where I'm confronted with challenges that can be solved creatively.
+This stems from two passions I've had since I was a child: puzzles and literature.

-Through twists and turns in non-profit fundraising and database management, I'm so glad to have finally found what was missing - the potential for learning something new and solving problems every single day.
-So here I am, a web developer who is passionate about knowledge and the endless possibilities for growth in the programming world.
+Whether it's a crossword, Sudoku or a logic puzzle, I love the thrill of solving what was once puzzling.
+I love reading, writing and discovering the mystery behind people and places in fictional worlds.
+I believe both of these interests are combined in my love of coding.

-I thrive in an environment where I'm given problems to solve and projects to complete.
-This overflows into all my other interests.
-I love puzzles, crosswords, jigsaws, sudokus and everything in-between.
-I love reading and discovering the mystery behind peoples and places in fictional worlds.
-I love writing code and seeing how numbers, words and symbols can create programs and objects that can be manipulated and molded to all our needs.
+When I’m coding, I feel like I’m tackling a puzzle and I’m fascinated by the creative process that goes into finding the best solution for the task.
+Because of the way coding aligns with my passions, working in web development has inspired and motivated me in ways that no other job ever has.

-I want to take this excitement and energy and help you build your ideas from nothing into something wonderful.
+I want to use the excitement and energy I have for coding to help you build your ideas into something wonderful.
 Contact me and let me know how I can help you make the next new, amazing thing!